parajbs-dev/s5client-js/README.md

+This package is old, and will be further developed under > > > [parajbs-dev/s5Client-javascript](https://github.com/parajbs-dev/s5Client-javascript) < < <.

 ---

-# S5 Client Javascript SDK
+# S5 Client Javascript SDK old

 An S5 Client in Javascript for Decentralized content-addressed storage network S5.